-So, I decided to bring that vision to life with this piece of nonsense:
+So, I decided to bring that vision to life.

 The video raced to almost a million views, and there were enough people in the comments asking me to actually make the game that I decided to give it a go.